DSD-DBS/py-capellambse/docs/source/start/declarative.rst

 Creating objects
 ----------------

-``LogicalFunction`` objects have several different attributes which can be modified from a declarative YAML file.
-For example, it is possible to create new sub-``functions``.
-This snippet creates a function with the name "brew coffee" directly below the root function:
+:py:class:`~capellambse.model.layers.la.LogicalFunction` objects have several different attributes which can be modified from a declarative YAML file.
+For example, it is possible to create new sub-:py:attr:`~capellambse.model.layers.la.LogicalFunction.functions`.
+This snippet creates a function with the name "brew coffee" directly below the root
+function:

 .. code-block:: yaml
    :emphasize-lines: 2